 The easiest and most secure way to connect your wireless devices to the router is WPS (Wi-Fi Protected Setup).
-Most wireless devices such as wireless adapters, media players, Blu-ray DVD players, wireless printers and cameras will have a WPS button (or a software utility with WPS) that you can press to connect to the DIR-626L router.
+Most wireless devices such as wireless adapters, media players, Blu-ray DVD players, wireless printers and cameras will have a WPS button (or a software utility with WPS) that you can press to connect to the DIR-868L router.
 Please refer to your user manual for the wireless device you want to connect to make sure you understand how to enable WPS.
 Once you know, follow the steps below:

-Step 1 - Press the WPS button on the DIR-626L for about 1 second.
+Step 1 - Press the WPS button on the DIR-868L for about 1 second.
 The Internet LED on the front will start to blink.

-- Step 2 Within 2 minutes, press the WPS button on your wireless client (or launch the software utility and start the WPS process). - Step 3 Allow up to 1 minute to configure.
+Step 2 - Within 2 minutes, press the WPS button on your wireless client (or launch the software utility and start the WPS process).

+Step 3 - Allow up to 1 minute while your connection is configured.
 Once the Internet light stops blinking, you will be connected and your wireless connection will be secure with WPA2.